-Theatre of Scientific Discoveries
+The Theatre of Scientific Discoveries

-Research Explorers and Antwerpriza Theatre
+The Research Explorers team and the Antwerpriza theatre

 Unique advantages of the approach